maubanel/UE5-Animations/walk-sprint/README.md

 ##### `Step 6.`\|`ITA`| :small_orange_diamond: :small_blue_diamond:

 *Play* the game.
 You will noticed that in the player only runs at 450 and the slower run animation plays.
 So you should see the bottom animation and no longer the top one.
+Notice the player is not as hunched over and leaning when running.

 https://github.com/maubanel/UE5-Animations/assets/5504953/fa061515-15f1-4dad-bf2b-014b4ad8a2aa